 So how can organizations ‘ride the wave’ of opportunity and respond to the growing demand for innovative mobile based applications and services reliably and at pace, to deliver the ‘mobile enterprise’?

-Enable has identified three key areas to consider when planning mobile application development, based on our experience of working with a wide range of organisations:
+Enable has identified three key areas to consider when planning mobile application development, based on our experience of working with a wide range of organizations:

 1. Make customer experience a key driver